JimmyXtesla/Flask-Rest-Api/README.md

-REST API in Python using Flask Framework
+REST API in Python using Python Flask Framework